Project Trust: Work of the charity

-Until 2019, the charity's overseas placements to Africa, Asia and Latin America were solely aimed at school-leavers aged 17–19, with significant engagement in support of volunteer recruitment achieved through School Talks and an active Project Trust Community of Alumni.
+Until 2019, the charity's overseas placements to Africa, Asia and Latin America were solely aimed at school-leavers aged 17–19, with volunteer recruitment achieved through School Talks and an active Project Trust Community of Alumni.
 In January 2020 a programme opened to 20-25 year olds, yet to be formally launched, to assess the impact of offering an overseas placement to any young person aged 17–25 who meets the minimum criteria.

-Volunteers work in a range of local communities overseas through teaching, community work and care, and outdoor education projects - and in doing so experience first hand, often in remote and rural locations, cultural exchange and are challenged on global issues and human rights.
+Volunteers work in a range of local communities overseas through teaching, community and care work, and outdoor education projects.
+Often based in remote and rural locations, volunteers have first hand experience of cultural exchange and the challenges of global issues and human rights.

 Volunteers' selection and training begin many months before going overseas, with a trip to the Isle of Coll followed by several months of fund-raising prior to travelling overseas.
 This, combined with training on and off the Isle of Coll, a skills framework developed and evolved over many years, and a challenging but exciting overseas placement, offers volunteers opportunity to develop and enhance their resilience, confidence, and other key attributes that are hard to achieve in formal education and qualifications alone.

 When volunteers return, a two-day course on the Isle of Coll allows volunteers to reflect on their experiences overseas and celebrate their achievements individually and as a country group.
-Volunteers are then actively encouraged to draw upon their unique experiences and enhanced knowledge and understanding of the world to continue to equip others to become positive forces within it.
-This can be as either Project Trust Ambassadors or as part of the wider Project Trust Community of 'Returned Volunteers and Alumni'.
+Returning volunteers are actively encouraged to draw upon their unique experiences and enhanced knowledge and understanding of the world to continue to equip others to become positive forces within it.
+This can be as Project Trust Ambassadors or as part of the wider Project Trust Community of 'Returned Volunteers and Alumni'.

-Up to 250 young people go overseas to around 23 countries each year, with the charity having spent 1.9 million pounds on its activities in 2018.
+Up to 250 young people travel overseas to around 23 countries each year, with the charity having spent 1.9 million pounds on its activities in 2018.

 History

 The organisation was founded by Nicholas Maclean-Bristol OBE while on secondment from the army, where he held the rank of Major.
 Mclean-Bristol met the grandson of Emperor Haile Selassie of Ethiopia while serving with the King’s Own Scottish Borderers and the first project was to send three volunteers to Ethiopia in 1967.
-As of 2020, over 8,000 young people have volunteered with Project Trust in 60 different countries.
+As of 2020, over 8,000 young people have volunteered with Project Trust in 60 countries.